aws/containers-roadmap/README.md

 ## License

-This library is licensed under the Apache 2.0 License.
+This library is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.

 To learn more about the services, head here: http://aws.amazon.com/containers